JulioRamos/paylocity2025/README.md

+## STE Assessment- Bug Challenge
+### Bug-Finding Challenge
+At Paylocity, the highest priority of the software tester is to find bugs before the end user does.
+This challenge is designed to have you demonstrate your bug-finding ability in both the API the UI of an application.

-## Test Plan: Paylocity Benefits Dashboard
+### Test Plan: Paylocity Benefits Dashboard

 **1. Introduction**